Last updated: 06/27/2019

 Socially, food addiction leads to an intense obsession with food that can distract us from the things that really matter such as spending time with friends or family members.
 In time, the food addict will find more time to spend with food and may spend less and less time socially interacting in a healthy way with others.
-Many food addicts will hide food or steal food from others so that they can secretly indulge on the foods behind closed doors.
+Many food addicts will hide food or steal food from others so that they can secretly indulge in the foods behind closed doors.

 Emotional Symptoms of Food Addiction

-- feeling ashamed about your weight
+- feeling ashamed of your weight

 - feeling depressed or sad about your weight or self-image

 - feeling hopeless when it comes to losing weight

 - eating as a reward for a job well done